AaryamanVyas/bare-bones/README.md

 # bare-bones
-creating a bare bones structure for more productivity
+creating a bare bones structure for more productivity and for later use